University and college hardship funds

 The amount you can get is decided by your university or college.
 It’s paid in a lump sum or instalments.

-You usually won’t have to pay the money back, but in some cases you’ll get a loan that you have to repay.
+You will not usually have to pay the money back, but in some cases you’ll get a loan that you have to repay.

 How to apply